The Dangers of Phthalates in Shampoo Explained

 The dictionary definition of a phthalate is simply a salt or ester of phthalic acid.
-It works as a plasticizer which essential lend durability, flexibility, and longevity to PVC (Polyvinyl Chloride) based products.
+It works as a plasticizer, which essentially lends durability, flexibility, and longevity to PVC (Polyvinyl Chloride) based products.
 For example, phthalates are added to your shower curtain so that it lasts longer.
-They can be literally in everything you use on a daily basis form toys and glue to paint and food products.
+They can be literally in everything you use on a daily basis, from toys and glue to paint and food products.

-That’s why it’s vital to stick to products that are phthalate-free.
+That’s why it’s vital to stick to phthalate-free products.
 The only way to know for sure is to purchase a cosmetic which (a) does not list any phthalates in the ingredients, and (b) gets its aroma from all natural ingredients, instead of synthetic fragrance.

 Natural Ingredients To Look For In Shampoo

-Tea Tree Oil
+2) Tea Tree Oil

 Tea tree oil also comes from a faraway land, but this time, Australia.
 The Aboriginal people of Australia have used tea tree oil for a variety of applications.
 For instance, the oil is well known for its anti-fungal and anti-bacterial properties.
 Tea tree oil works as an antiseptic as well.
 All these properties make tea tree oil one of the most versatile essential oils on the market.
 When used in shampoo or conditioner, it can clear away dandruff.
 This ingredient is ideal for those with sensitive skin who want to stay away from those nasty-smelling, tar-based dandruff shampoos.